Juab County, Utah: Geography

 Juab County lies on the west side of Utah.
 Its west border abuts the east border of the state of Nevada.
 Its planar areas consist of rugged, arid semi-arable fine-grain soil, with hills and low mountains.
 Its eastern border is loosely defined by the ridgeline of an arm of the Wasatch Mountains.
+Pleasant Valley Draw exits in Juab County.
 The terrain generally slopes to the north, with its highest point on Mount Ibapah, a crest of the East Central Great Basin Range in northwest Juab County.
 The listed elevation of Mt.
 Ibapah is 12,087 ft ASL.
 The county has a total area of 3406 sqmi, of which 3392 sqmi is land and 14 sqmi (0.4%) is water.
 The county's shape bears resemblance to the shape of Massachusetts.